x10combo/flight-prices-api/README.md

 <h3 id="unit-testing">Unit Testing</h3>
-I attempted to add Unit Testing with Jest but Puppeteer is already a good tool for automated testing so at the moment I did not implement it.
+<p>I attempted to add Unit Testing with Jest but Puppeteer is already a good tool for automated testing so at the moment I did not implement it.
+Unit Testing for this project would require the refactoring of the original code in different functions, or "units",  which can be tested individually,by mocking elements like the input, client-server communication, body parameters, etc.</p>